Legal Terms and Conditions

+Advertised discounts and savings are based on the Autodesk Suggested Retail Price (excluding taxes) for specified products in your region.
+Please note that product lists may be limited in certain countries.

 Autodesk’s Suggested Retail Price (excluding taxes) is used for reference purposes only and may not be in your local currency.
 Actual retail price is determined by your reseller and is subject to currency fluctuation.
-The operator of the online store and resellers are independent and free to set their own prices.
-Additional restrictions may apply to the purchase volume.
+The operator of the online store is independent and free to set their own prices.

 Commercial and Government customers may participate.
 Educational (including education-to-commercial transfers) are not eligible for this promotion.
 The promotion is not combinable with any other special pricing or offer, unless otherwise stated.
 Major Account discounts may not be combined with this promotion.
 This promotion is not valid for product licenses purchased through the Autodesk Employee Purchase Program.